yashkoparde/evidentia/README.md

 ---

-## Compliance and Security Statement
+## Regulatory Compliance Declaration
-This digital environment is engineered for strict chain-of-custody enforcement.
-Unauthorized configurations, log suppression, or attempts to bypass the ArmorIQ secure AI capture layer will immediately flag verification deficits across our decentralized validator consensus.
+Evidentia has been explicitly engineered to conform with standard Electronic Signature Preservation guidelines and aligns with CJIS (Criminal Justice Information Services) security directives for digital custodianship.
+Any manual modifications, log deletion, or bypass attempts of the ArmorIQ secure tracking layer will instantly compromise validation consensus and broadcast real-time network telemetry alerts.